frazak30/machine-learning-challenge/README.md

 ### Analysis
 - - -
 ## Model-1 SVM
-* After doing some clean up and dropping unnecessary columns to make the data as precise as possible to get accurate reading, using the SVM model getting scores for:
+* After doing some clean up and dropping unnecessary columns to make the data as precise as possible to get accurate reading, using the SVM model to get scores for:
   `Training Data Score: 0.8916650772458516`
   `Testing Data Score: 0.8947368421052632`
-* Using GridSearchCV to scale the model's parametersand grid parameters `C` and `gamma` did not get any score improvement.
+* Using GridSearchCV to scale the model's parameters and grid parameters `C` and `gamma` did not get any score improvement.

 ## Model-2 Logistic Regression
 * For this model, the data clean up and preprocessing were the same as the SVM model.